-If zero progress is reported on a bi-quarterly report, a MCP will be considered non-compliant with the terms of the program for the period covered by that report, and its maximum Targeted Intervention allocation will be reduced, for each 6-month period in which zero progress was reported, by 25% for accelerated Project Plan submissions, and 20% for standard Project Plan submission.
+If zero progress is reported on a bi-quarterly report, a MCP will be considered non-compliant with the terms of the program for the period covered by that report, and its maximum targeted intervention allocation will be reduced, for each 6-month period in which zero progress was reported, by 25% for accelerated project plan submissions, and 20% for standard project plan submission.

-Note: Upfront funding for the Letter of Intent and LEA Partners Form is considered unearned funds until completion and approval of the Needs Assessment.
+Note: Upfront funding for Letter of Intent and LEA Partners Form is considered unearned funds until completion and approval of the Needs Assessment.
 Upfront funding for the Project Plan and Bi-Quarterly Reports is considered unearned until completion and approval of the Project Outcome Report.
 The upfront funds percentage amount is not indicative of what may be earned for the Letter of Intent and LEA Partners Form, the Project Plan, and the Bi-Quarterly Reports.

-As noted in section 3, each MCP will be required to implement a minimum amount of Targeted Interventions dependent on their county allocation.
-MCPs may collaborate within a shared county to implement Targeted Interventions.
-If two or more plans coordinate to implement one Targeted Intervention, it will count toward each of their minimum requirements.
+As noted in section 3 each MCP will be required to implement a minimum amount of targeted interventions dependent on their county allocation.
+MCPs may collaborate within a shared county to implement targeted interventions.
+If two or more plans coordinate to implement one targeted intervention it will count toward each of their minimum requirement.

 MCP Collaboration: If MCPs collaborate on an intervention, a MOU between the MCPs is required.
-Each MCP will denote on the shared Project Plan (Milestone One) the percent of their maximum allocation to be attributed to the selected Targeted Intervention.
-If the final score for the Project Outcome Report is below 80%, the incentive payment calculation will be applied in the same way to all MCPs collaborating on the selected Targeted Intervention.
+Each MCP will denote on the shared Project Plan (Milestone One) the percent of their maximum allocation to be attributed to the selected targeted intervention.
+If the final score for the Project Outcome Report is below 80%, the incentive payment calculation will be applied in the same way to all MCPs collaborating on the selected targeted intervention.

-Exceptions to minimum requirement: While Targeted Intervention minimums will be subject to DHCS review and approval, there may be an exception to the minimum number of Targeted Interventions based upon the number of existing gaps identified in the needs assessment.
-Minimum Targeted Interventions will still apply to each MCP participating in a county.
-MCPs may elect to collaborate on selected Targeted

-Interventions, which will apply to both MCPs' minimum Targeted Intervention requirements.
+Exceptions to minimum requirement: While targeted intervention minimums will be subject to DHCS review and approval, there may be an exception to the minimum number of targeted interventions based upon the number of existing gaps identified in the needs assessment.
+Minimum targeted interventions will still apply to each MCP participating in a county.
+MCPs may elect to collaborate on selected targeted interventions, which will apply to both MCPs' minimum targeted intervention requirements.